-This is when I made the bold decision to paint over everything I had done so far, leaving only a few parts untouched.
-As much as I hated to do this, it liberated me from the stalemate I had encountered with my unsuccessful composition.
-And it gave me a new foundation from which to begin again.
-I was now choosing a new path to follow through this creative maze.
+This is when I made the bold decision to paint over almost everything I had done so far.
+Only a few areas were left untouched.
+I hated having to take this drastic step, but it actually liberated me from my stalemate.
+Destroying my unsuccessful painting gave me a new foundation from which to begin again.
+I was able to chart a new path through the creative maze.

-I drew a few rough pencil sketches to investigate my newfound idea.
+I drew a rough pencil sketch of my newfound idea.
 I envisioned my landscape filled with a cacophony of logos.
 I believed this riot of colorful signage would inject the vibrancy and drama I sought in my painting.
-So I searched online for visual reference material of oil company logos, and began painting them into my composition.
-This proved a bit more challenging than I had anticipated however.
-I found it difficult to introduce the myriad colors and shapes into my work in progress, and still maintain a balanced and cohesive composition.
+I then searched online for visual reference material of oil company logos, and began painting them into my composition.
+This proved a bit more challenging than I had initially anticipated.
+It was difficult to weave a myriad of colors and shapes into my painting and still maintain a cohesive composition.

-The painting was definitely looking better now that I had added the signs.
-To help knock down the intensity of the colors, I added a few layers of translucent glazing to the overall scene, which helped give the forest a muggy, humid atmosphere.
-I also made subtle changes to the T-Rex and cars.
+The painting was definitely looking better now, but I needed to knock down the intensity of the colors.
+So I added a few translucent glazes of color to unify things and give the forest a muggy, humid atmosphere.
+I also made adjustments to the dinosaur and cars.
 Another element I added was to have the signs display the price of gas as “505”.
 This may have been too obscure a clue for my audience, but I thought this number resembled the distress code of “SOS”, and this reinforced the ecological message within my painting.
 (Ironically, the price of gasoline has already exceeded this amount.)

 I was thrilled with how my painting had improved, but there were still a few minor things that bugged me.
 For example, I felt the volcano in the distance was not visible enough.
 So I painted an opening through the tree line, and added a stream flowing through the forest.
 This gave me the room to enlarge my volcano significantly.
 It also allowed the T-Rex to stand out more prominently, which is exactly what I wanted.